Convert a Measure to a Dimension

 The only thing left to do is to drag Sales to Label and then format the labels for readability.

 The resulting chart is somewhat useful because there are only 12 unique values for Discount in the data source.
 Had there been a unique value for each row, which would not have been unusual for a numeric field, the number of individual bars in the resulting view would have been equal to the number of rows in the data source, which would probably not result in a useful visualization.

 Converting a measure in the Data pane into a dimension

 When you first connect to a data source, Tableau assigns most fields that contain quantitative, numerical information (that is, fields where the values are numbers) as measure fields in the Data pane.
 The exception is for fields where the name suggests the data type, such as Year or Month (which Tableau would identify as Date dimensions) or fields containing words like “ID” and “Key,” which Tableau would categorize as dimensions, even when they are numeric.

 However, you might decide that some of these fields that Tableau has categorized as measures should actually be dimensions.
 Postal codes are a classic example—they often consist entirely of numbers, but the information is categorical and not continuous—you would never want to aggregate postal codes by adding or averaging them.
 Similarly, a field containing individuals' ages may be categorized as a measure by default in Tableau because it contains numeric data.
 In some cases you may want to add or average ages, but you might also want to look at each individual age as a bin or category, in which case you want Tableau to create headers for this field rather than an axis.
 If this is how you want to use age in your view, you can convert the field to a dimension.

 To convert a measure to a dimension in the Data pane, do either of the following.

-Click and drag the field from the measures area of the Data pane and drop it into the dimensions area.
+Click and drag the field from a measures area in the Data pane and drop it into a dimensions area.